Nico Rosberg: Retirement from racing and subsequent ventures (2016–present)

 In October 2017, Rosberg joined Team Rosberg as an adviser for its ADAC GT Masters sports car championship team in 2018.
 He also joined the management team of the racing driver Robert Kubica that September.
 Rosberg assisted in Kubica's desire to return to Formula One after a severe 2011 rally accident left the latter with partial movement in his right arm.
 He reduced his involvement with Kubica in April 2018 to focus on his business career.
 Since the 2018 season, Rosberg has analysed select Formula One races for Sky Sports F1 in the United Kingdom, RTL in Germany, and Sky Italia in Italy.
 He impressed viewers for conveying digestible information to them.
 That same year, Rosberg co-founded the Rosberg Young Drivers Academy with karting mentor Dino Chiesa to scout and support young go-kart drivers.
 In April 2019, Rosberg declined an offer from the Head of Audi Motorsport Dieter Gass to drive an RS5 DTM as a wild-card entrant in the Deutsche Tourenwagen Masters (DTM) because he did not feel fit enough to return to racing.

-In late 2020, he established Rosberg X Racing (RXR) formed on parts of the structure of his father's DTM team to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
+In late 2020, Rosberg established Rosberg X Racing (RXR) formed on parts of the structure of his father's DTM team to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
 He entered the series because of its promised racing action and wanted to help combat some of climate change's effects collectively.
 RXR won the inaugural Extreme E constructors' title with drivers Johan Kristoffersson and Molly Taylor as drivers' champions.
 The team narrowly missed out on retaining the constructors' title in 2022 by two points to Lewis Hamilton's Team X44.
 In December 2024, Rosberg announced that RXR would cease operations in Extreme E as the racing series will be replaced as Extreme H for 2025.

 Rosberg has a YouTube vlogging channel, and hosts the podcast "Beyond Victory" in which he discusses human performance and development with his guests.